divDyn/r-package/README.md

 # Change log

+## [0.6.3] - 2018.12.21
+### Added
+- The modeltab() function
+- the fill() utility function
+- proper NEWS file
+- the 'ages' argument to the divDyn() function
+- the 'misspell', 'subgenera' and 'stems' are added to the spCleanse() function, which was renamed to cleansp()
+- warnings to some functions that signs the presence of "" empty quotes taxa

+### Changed/Fixed
+- instead of zeros, the divDyn() function now outputs NAs where counting patterns are not applicable
+- bin processing in divDyn() had potential issues with negative integer bin numbers

+### Deleted
+- The inf argument of divDyn(), that an unncessary complication

 ## [0.6.2] - 2018.10.22
 ### Added
 - The collapse() and seqduplicated() utility functions.
 - The 'zerodur' argumnet to the fadlad() function
 - Hexadecimal colour values to the 'stages' table.
-- The 'boxes.col' argumnet is added to the tsplot() function to plot these colours.
+- The 'boxes.col' argument is added to the tsplot() function to plot these colours.
 - The 'labels' argument to the the tsplot() function, that allows the user not to plot the labels within the boxes.

 ### Changed/Fixed